Frozen Embryo Law in Texas

 Texas Law Regarding Frozen Embryos

 Texas law regarding frozen embryos utilizes a contract law approach in determining the ownership of embryos that were frozen prior to the couple’s divorce.
-Couples who decide to freeze embryos must sign a contract outlining ownership of the embryos in the event of divorce at either the fertility clinic or in the presence of attorney.
+Couples who decide to freeze embryos must sign a contract outlining ownership of the embryos in the event of divorce at either the fertility clinic or in the presence of lawyer.

 This law arises from a case that was was decided by the Texas Court of Appeals.
 This case involved a couple who divorced before frozen embryos could be used.
 A contract signed by the couple while providing the frozen embryos dictated that in the event of a divorce, frozen embryos must be discarded.
 The Court of Appeals subsequently ruled that the terms of the contract must be followed and the frozen embryos must be destroyed.

 Couples in Texas who are deciding to use frozen embryos must understand that the process is very controversial in nature for several reasons.
 For one reason, there are no national laws concerning frozen embryos, which leaves each state to determine how the process will be determined.
 As a result, there are varying laws about the process in several states.
 While states like Texas use a contract based approach to determine ownership of frozen embryos, states like Massachusetts apply an approach that forbids any frozen embryo to be used for any reason without the mutual consent of the couple that created the frozen embryo.

 It is unknown but possible that at some point the Supreme Court will hear a case regarding frozen embryos.